oktadev/okta-blog/_source/_posts/2021-04-23-elasticsearch-go-developers-guide.md

 The function takes account of the fact that some of the fields can be `nil` and that type assertions are required.

 Documents can be requested by specifying the index and the document identifier.
-Let’s add another menu item to `Elastic.go` to get a spacecraft.
+Let's add another menu item to `Elastic.go` to get a spacecraft.
 The menu calls a function called `Get()` passing it to the reader.
 Next, add the function:

 ```go
 func Get(reader *bufio.Scanner) {